eteeselink/fakethat/README.markdown

 Ridiculously simple mocking for .NET
 ====================================

 Mug is a simplistic mocking library for .NET that allows you to stub methods on mock objects with delegates.
-This means that unlike with other mocking frameworks, you just write snippets of code that check whether the stubbed methods were called with the expected parameters and that return expected values.
+This means that unlike with other mocking frameworks, you just write snippets of code in which you check whether the stubbed method has been called with the expected parameters and from which you return appropriate values.
 It's like writing a stub class, except right in the body of your test.
 For example:

     // NUnit test for a Circle class that uses a PiGenerator instance to ensure that
-    // only fresh values used of Pi are used (just like with fruit).
+    // only fresh values used of pi are used (just like with fruit).
     [TestFixture]
     public class CircleTest
     {